gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 3.  **Fast queries (fast reading)**

     Queries in NoSQL databases can be faster than those in SQL databases.
-Since data in SQL databases is typically normalized, querying for a single object or entity often requires joining data from multiple tables, which becomes costly as the tables grow.
+Since data in SQL databases is typically normalized, querying for a single entity often requires joining data from multiple tables, which becomes costly as the tables grow.
 However, data in NoSQL databases is accessed and stored together due to their denormalized structure.
-Hence, queries typically do not require joins, making both queries and read operations very fast.
+Hence, queries typically do not require data joining, making both queries and read operations very fast.
 Additionally, many NoSQL databases support indexing, which can significantly speed up query processing.

 ## Disadvantages of NoSQL